 Parking for weddings

+For parking arrangements for weddings, please liaise with the Weddings Co-ordinator.
 Please note that there is no parking available in the churchyard apart from two spaces for guests with limited mobility and the cars transporting the bride and bridesmaids.
 Access to the churchyard is from Museum Street, not Church Path.
 We recommend that guests, photographers, musicians etc park at Swan Meadow car park CB10 1DA which is about 10 minutes walk from the church.
-A map can be found here.
-Information about charges and alternative Short Stay car parks here.
+For directions to the church and parking in Saffron Walden please see here.

 What other resources about weddings do you recommend?